mlab-upenn/gokart-doc/race_and_team/intro.rst

 UPenn Autonomous GoKart team
 ======================

-This section contains details of the team members and the race performance by the years
+This section contains details of the team members and the race performance by the years.

 .. toctree::